Yididya/k_submodular/README.md

 ## k_submodular

-This repository contains implementation of algorithm in the paper "Size-Constrained k-Submodular Maximization in Near-Linear Time"
+This repository contains implementation of algorithms in the paper "Size-Constrained k-Submodular Maximization in Near-Linear Time"